nicolauatala/nicolauatala/README.md

 ### Hi there 👋

+- 🔭 I’m currently working with amazing people and I love what I do.
+- 🌱 I'm currently learning how I can produce high-quality mobile apps that impact people in the whole world
 <!--
 **nicolauatala/nicolauatala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.